drlinter/drlinter/README.md

         main()
 ```

-User can use following command to pars mentioned code using `RLinter`.
+User can use following command to pars mentioned code using `DRLinter`.

 ```
 $ python EndToEnd.py cartpole_tensorflow.py result
 ```

-The result of `RLinter` is
+The result of `DRLinter` is

 ```
 Wrong initialization.